davidjeddy/auto-gourcer/docs/code_review_1.md

 $repoData is also multiple types which leads to the same issues as $host.
 There are also several things setting $repoData directly, rather than going through a setter of some sort.
 Careful programming could mean this isn't an issue, but this could be completely avoided.

- - Discussed, switching to get/set methods for class properties
+ - Discussed, switching to get/set methods for class properties.

 I already mentioned this, but figured I would again for good measure.
 I prefer to see use statements rather than full namespace paths.